AlGepe/OmniSnippets_JS/docs/stdCustomJS/barChart.rst

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Charts (bar) <https://bb.omnicalculator.com/#/calculators/1993>`__ on BB
+Check it out at `Charts (bar) <https://bb.omnicalculator.com/#/calculators/1993>`__ on BB.

 Code and comments
 -----------------